Jason Kubler: 2023: Grand Slam doubles title, Masters 1000 debut, and career-high rankings

 Kubler began his 2023 season representing Australia at the inaugural 2023 United Cup, following the withdrawal of Nick Kyrgios.
 During the group stage, he recorded singles victories over world No. 27 Dan Evans and world No. 39 Albert Ramos Viñolas.
 Despite his contributions, Australia did not advance beyond the group stage.
 Kubler’s performance, however, saw him return to the top 100, reaching a then-career-high singles ranking of No. 86.
-At the Adelaide International 2 tournament, Kubler rentered the main draw as a wildcard and defeated Tomás Martín Etcheverry in the first round before falling to sixth seed Miomir Kecmanovic in three tight sets.
+At the Adelaide International 2 tournament, Kubler reentered the main draw as a wildcard and defeated Tomás Martín Etcheverry in the first round before falling to sixth seed Miomir Kecmanovic in three tight sets.

 At the Australian Open, Kubler made his first main draw appearance at the tournament in four years after receiving a wildcard entry.
 In the first round, he secured his first main draw victory at the event, 13 years after his tournament debut, by defeating Sebastián Báez in straight sets.
 He exited the tournament after losing in the second round to 18th seed Karen Khachanov.
 In the doubles event, Kubler partnered with fellow Australian Rinky Hijikata.
-Enntering the tournament as wildcards, the pair made a remarkable run to the title, defeating three seeded teams: sixth seeds Lloyd Glasspool and Harri Heliövaara, top seeds Wesley Koolhof and Neal Skupski, and eighth seeds Marcel Granollers and Horacio Zeballos.
+Entering the tournament as wildcards, the pair made a remarkable run to the title, defeating three seeded teams: sixth seeds Lloyd Glasspool and Harri Heliövaara, top seeds Wesley Koolhof and Neal Skupski, and eighth seeds Marcel Granollers and Horacio Zeballos.
 They also saved a match point in the third round against Tomislav Brkić and Gonzalo Escobar.
 In the final, they overcame Hugo Nys and Jan Zieliński to win their maiden Grand Slam title.
 Kubler and Hijikata became only the fifth unseeded team, and just the second wildcard pairing, to win the Australian Open men’s doubles title in the Open Era.
 The victory propelled Kubler 130 places up the doubles rankings to a career-high of No. 33.
 He also reached a new career-best singles ranking of No. 79 following the tournament.